pjungdal/NMEA2000-MFD/README.md

 Bitmaps for buttons moved to flash memory, to save some space in RAM_G

 Fixed address memory map for bitmaps in RAM_G changed to use CMD_GETPROPS

+Selection of pages displayed in menu. pages button more than 2 secs.
+List stored in ESP32 flash